-On the 2.4 GHz band neighbour cells channel selection is particularly complex because only three non-overlapping channels exist, thus avoiding interference requires a careful physical positioning of each access-point and adequate channels selection.
+On the 2.4 GHz band, neighbour cells channels selection is particularly complex because the true is only three non-overlapping channels exist, thus avoiding interference requires a careful physical positioning of each access-point and appropriate channels selection.

-With a multiple floors building this turns into a three-dimensional problem.
+Of course, with a multiple floors of a building, this turns into a three-dimensional problem.